abonello/project-1/README.md

 2. About Me (short bio)
 3. Portfolio

-There will also be a fixed navigation at the top, a **header** just below the navigation, a **contact form** and a **footer** with links.
+There will also be a fixed **navigation** at the top, a **header** just below the navigation, a **contact form** and a **footer** with links.

 I will also add a quote section between the portfolio section and the contact form.
 This will form a natural break of an otherwise two sections using the greyish gradient background.

 **Navigation** will be through the nav buttons at the top, the buttons (Primary and Secondary CTA) as well as through scrolling.

-The overall feel of the page should be of soft scrolling, avoiding instant jumps which might imply to the user that they are on a different page.
+The overall feel of the page should be one of soft scrolling, avoiding instant jumps which might imply to the user that they are on a different page.

 ----
 The **Activities** part will be divided into 6 activities: